Saint John, U.S. Virgin Islands

 Saint John (50 km2) is the smallest of the three main US Virgin Islands.
 It is located about four miles east of Saint Thomas, the location of the territory's capital, Charlotte Amalie.
 It is also four miles southwest of Tortola, part of the British Virgin Islands.
 Its largest settlement is Cruz Bay with a population of 2,652.
 Saint John's nickname is Love City.

 Since 1956, approximately 60% of the island is protected as Virgin Islands National Park, administered by the United States National Park Service.
 The economy is based predominantly on tourism and related trade.

 Saint John is 50.8 km2 in area with a population of 3,881 (2020 census).
-As of the 2020 U.S. Census, the total population of the US Virgin Islands territory was 87,146, comprising mostly persons of Afro-Caribbean descent.
+As of the 2020 U.S. census, the population of the US Virgin Islands territory was 87,146, comprising mostly persons of Afro-Caribbean descent.

-The US Virgin Islands are the only United States territory that drive on the left side of the road.

 History

-Petroglyphs and artifacts found at Cinnamon Bay indicate a Taíno presence on Saint John from about 700 to the late 1400s.
+Petroglyphs and artifacts found at Cinnamon Bay indicate a Taíno presence on Saint John from about 700 to the late 15th century.

-Christopher Columbus sailed past St. John on his second voyage in 1493, but did not come ashore.
+Christopher Columbus sailed past Saint John on his second voyage in 1493, but did not come ashore.
 He named the northern Virgin Islands Las Once Mil Virgenes.